2a486f72/mega-client/README.md

 mega-client
 ===========

-.NET 4.5 client library for the Mega API.
+.NET 4.5 and Windows Store client library for the Mega API.

-**Available as a NuGet package: 2a486f72.Mega**
+**Does not work - file I/O is not supported in Portable Library, so this will wait until it becomes a priority **

 The library consists of two layers: